1. How can I file a complaint against a business?

-If this is a consumer-related complaint, please review the Referral List (in PDF) to see if DCA is the correct agency to file a complaint.
+If this is a consumer-related complaint, please review the Referral List to see if DCA is the correct agency to file a complaint.
 If we are, you can file your complaint online, by mail, or by fax.
 Learn more at File a Consumer Complaint page.

 Use Search for a DCA Licensee online service.

 Note: You will be redirected to a new page.
 Please scroll to the blue Consumers box.
 You do NOT need to register an account with the City of New York to use Search for a DCA Licensee.